Metrical Diophantine approximation for quaternions: Measure and dimension

 \section{Measure and dimension}

 We consider points in subsets of general Euclidean space $\R^n$, our primary interest of course being in $\R^4$, the underlying set of $\H$.
 When defined, the Lebesgue measure of a set $E$ will be denoted by $|E|$.
-The set $E$ is said to be {\it{null}} if $|E|=0$ and is {\it{full}} if its complement $\R^n\,\setminus \, E$ is null.
+The set $E\subseteq F \subseteq \R^n$ is said to be {\it{null}} if $|E|=0$ and {\it{full in $F$}} if its complement $ F\,\setminus \, E$ is null (reference to $F$ will be omitted when there is no risk of ambiguity).
 Hausdorff measure and Hausdorff dimension are much more general and can be assigned to any set.
 In particular they can be applied to different null sets (also referred to as {\em{exceptional sets}}), so offering a possible means of distinguishing between them.

 A {\it{dimension function}} $f\colon [0,\infty)\to [0,\infty)$ is a generalisation of the usual notion of dimension; $m$-dimensional Lebesgue measure corresponds to $f(t)=t^m$.
 More generally, the function $f$ will be taken to be increasing on $[0,\infty)$, with $f(x)>0$ for $x>0$ and $f(x)\to 0$ as $x\to 0$.
 For convenience $f$ will be assumed to be continuous, so that $f(0)=0$.
-The {\em{Hausdorff $f$-measure}} $\sH^f$ (or generalised Hausdorff measure with dimension function $f$) is defined in terms of a $\eps$-cover $\cC_\eps=\{C_i\}$ of a set $E$, so that $ E\subseteq \bigcup_{i=1}^\infty C_i, $ where $ \di(C_i) \le \eps $.
+The {\em{Hausdorff $f$-measure}} $\sH^f$ (or generalised Hausdorff measure with dimension function $f$) is defined in terms of a $\eps$-cover $\cC_\eps=\{C_i\}$ of a set $E$, so that $ E\subseteq \bigcup_{i=1}^\infty C_i, $ where $ \di(C_i) \leqslant \eps $.
 The measure $\sH^f(E)$, defined as

 is a Borel measure and regular on Borel sets~\cite{FalcGFSshort,MattilaGS}.
-Hausdorff $s$-measure corresponds to the function $f$ being given by $f(t)=t^s$, where $0\le s <\infty$.
+Hausdorff $s$-measure $\sH^s$ corresponds to the function $f$ being given by $f(t)=t^s$, where $0\leqslant s <\infty$.
 When $s=m$ a non-negative integer, Hausdorff $s$-measure is comparable with Lebesgue's $m$-dimensional measure.
 Indeed

-where $B(0,1)$ is the unit $m$-dimensional ball, and the two measures agree when $m=1$~\cite[p.~56]{MattilaGS}.
+where $B(0,1)$ is the unit $m$-dimensional ball, and the two measures agree when $m=1$~\cite[pg.~56]{MattilaGS}.
 The 4-dimensional Lebesgue measure (4-volume) of the $4$-ball $B^{(4)}(\xi,r)$ of radius $r$ (and diameter $2r$) centred at $\xi$ is given by

 For each set $E$ the {\em{Hausdorff dimension}} $\hdim E$ of $E$ is defined by

 so that